Virus9T/cyart-soc-team/Week 2/Reports/README.md

 ## 🧾 Notes

 - All reports are part of hands-on SOC lab exercises.
 - Screenshots are embedded in reports to validate execution.
-- Evidence integrity is maintained where applicable (e.g., hashing in PA4).

----

-## 🎯 Purpose

-The purpose of this folder is to demonstrate:
-- Practical SOC operations
-- Alert monitoring and incident response
-- Digital forensics and evidence handling
-- End-to-end security workflow understanding

----